DanielMy777/Evolutionary-Time-Table/README.md

 Desktop application - Written in Java, as well as JavaFX SDK.

-Web Application - Written in Java and Javascript.
-HTML and CSS were also used.
+Web Application - Written in Java and Javascript, HTML and CSS were also used.
+Apache Tomacat[[2]] took part as the Servlet Container.

 ## How To Run